-In this guide, I will explain the rules surrounding holidays and holiday pay from an employment law point of view, in order to shed some light on an often confusing area of law.
+In this guide, we will explain the rules surrounding holidays and holiday pay entitlement from an employment law point of view, in order to shed some light on an often confusing area of law.

 Getting holiday pay right

-In my experience the two things that an employer needs to ensure that they get right are the issues of pay and holidays.
+In our experience, the two things that an employer needs to ensure that they get right are the issues of pay and holidays.
 Nothing is more likely to cause unhappiness in an employee than having to query the amount pay they are entitled to or the amount of holidays they should be allowed.

 Recent developments relating to both holidays and holiday pay show that employers need to be alert.
 Last year it was reported that UK workers were cheated out of at least £1.5bn a year in holiday pay, with one in 20 workers reported not being given statutory holiday pay.* There have also been recent landmark court rulings that employers need to be aware of, which I will discuss below.